ucsb-cs32-s18/ucsb-cs32-s18.github.io/_lab/lab00.md

 But for some of the assignment, using CSIL is required.
 You might be able to access CSIL over the internet from your own machine rather than coming to CSIl in person.

-At the links below, we a "best effort" introduction to "how to do work on your own computer", and then YOU ARE ON YOUR OWN.
+At the links below, we provide a "best effort" introduction to "how to do work on your own computer", and then YOU ARE ON YOUR OWN.

 -   There is no guarantee that this will always work.